 The chemical compound nicotine is a stimulant that has adverse effects on your health.
 Several studies have supported the negative impact of smoking on human health.

-Individuals addicted to smoking habits experience poor sleeping behaviour and wake up restless the next day.
+Individuals addicted to smoking habits experience poor sleeping behavior and wake up restless the next day.

 Smoking is also associated with the risk of developing a sleeping disorder called obstructive sleep apnea (OAS).